colm-o-caoimh/IrisDataset/README.md

 3 unique values of the target variable (see *analysis.py*).
 Graphical representation of this variable does not give us any additional information.
 It can be viewed in this repository (see [species.png](https://github.com/colm-o-caoimh/PAS2020_project/blob/master/histograms/species.png) in the *histogram* folder)

-* Comparison between each variable is easier when viewed as 4 separate axes on a single figure:
+* Comparison between each variable is easier when viewed as 4 separate axes on a single figure.
+I found this solution [here](https://matplotlib.org/devdocs/gallery/subplots_axes_and_figures/subplots_demo.html):

 ```python
 # 4 axes on one figure for better visual comparison